-"I have to go," he says suddenly, swiftly turning around and almost racing to the bedroom, his strides unbalanced and awkward, aware that he keeps on stepping on things that had been in boxes not so long ago and not caring.
+"I have to go," he says suddenly, swiftly turning around and almost racing to the bedroom, his strides unbalanced and awkward, aware that he keeps on stepping on things that were in boxes not so long ago and not caring.
 Olivia follows him of course, but he ignores her, too, as he starts to look for the clothes he had discarded only a few hours ago.

 "Peter, what are you doing?"
 Her calm demeanor is starting to crack; he hears the bubbling frustration in her voice as he puts his pants on.